-This article will give you all the information you need to understand the benefits of Lion’s mane mushroom before a workout.
-We will also give you addition insights on when and how to take the mushroom to promote athletic health and eliminate the risk of the inflammatory response during workouts.
+This article will give you all the information you need to understand the benefits of taking Lion’s mane mushroom before a workout.
+We will also give you addition insights on when and how to take Lion’s mane mushroom (functional food) to promote athletic health and eliminate the risk of the inflammatory response during workouts.

 Why Use Lion's Mane Pre Workout?

 When using Lions mane pre workout, these bioactive elements are associated with key benefits like reduction in fatigue and boosting energy.
 What's more, using Lion's mane—also known as hou tou gu—in pre workout enhances concentration and reduces recovery time and inflammation.
 This would translate into a greater intensity of the workouts and an improved connection between the muscles and the mind.
 The fact that the mushroom increases energy and improves concentration means the mushroom guarantees maximum results for each workout.

 Using pre workout Lion's mane gives the body access to beta-glucans and digestive enzymes which have immune-boosting properties.
 A strong immune system helps the training athletes in recovery and helps in protecting the body against harmful bacteria and viruses.